libriscv/godot-sandbox/README.md

 	- Yields 2.5-7.5x performance boost by default, 5-30x with binary translation
 - Publish and then make updates without re-publishing
 	- You can distribute programs from a server to clients as part of the login sequence.
 You can use this to live-distribute changes like bugfixes or even new features to the game without having to re-publish the game itself.
 I do this in my game.
-- Supports many programming languages
-	- Although we mostly work on C++ and there is growing support for Rust and Zig, any number of languages can be supported directly in the editor.

 ## Usage

 - Write C++ or Rust in the Godot editor.
 An accompanying ELF resource is created.
+This resource can be loaded into any Sandbox instance on every platform without recompiling.

 - Create a new `Sandbox` and [assign the ELF resource to it](https://libriscv.no/docs/godot/sandbox/#create-a-sandbox)
-	- Access to the underlying Sandbox
 	- Lifetime as any other node
 	- Auto-completion from other GDScripts using @export